randyjama/mp1/README.md

 A [palindrome](https://en.wikipedia.org/wiki/Palindrome) is a string that reads the same even after it is reversed.
 Some popular examples are *redivider*, *civic*, *kayak* and *noon*.
 Longer phrases such as *madamimadam* and *madam i madam* are also palindromes.
 For the purposes of this assignment, we will be case-sensitive: *Kayak* is not a palindorme while *kayak* and *KayaK* are palindromes.

+### Check if a substring of a string is a palindrome

+Determine if at least one substring of a string (a substring of size at least 2) is a palindrome or not.

+Some examples:

+* 'abba' would return true because it is a palindrome.
+* 'dabba' would also return true because 'abba' is a substring that is a palindrome.
+* 'decorum' would return 'false' because it is not a palindrome and no substring of length >= 2 is a palindrome.

 ### Count the number of times a query string occurs in a string

 * Suppose our source string is `Luke Skywalker` and the query string is `ke` then the method should return 2.